-- There is no such thing as an environmental, social and governance (ESG) fund or an ESG company: all will take different approaches so cannot be directly compared - As a responsible investor, the main pillars of our approach are: to analyse ESG data to better inform investment decisions, and to proactively engage with the companies and funds we hold on behalf of our customers (active ownership) - In our role as a steward of our customers' assets, we protect and enhance long-term returns through responsible investment our regulators expect us to put ESG considerations into our investment process and the way we operate our business.
+- There is no such thing as an environmental, social and governance (ESG) fund or an ESG company: all will take different approaches so cannot be directly compared - As a responsible investor, the main pillars of our approach are: to analyse ESG data to better inform investment decisions, and to proactively engage with the companies and funds we hold on behalf of our customers (active ownership) - In our role as a steward of our customers' assets, we protect and enhance long-term returns through responsible investment

+In reflecting the importance of this from April 2022 we will be incorporating customers' responsible investment preferences within our suitability process. our regulators expect us to put ESG considerations into our investment process and the way we operate our business.
 We also believe putting ESG principles in place is vital to fulfilling our duties as long-term stewards of customer assets and that failing to manage ESG considerations and climate-related issues appropriately could negatively impact on shareholder value over the longer term.